benwilcock/spring-cloud-contracts/cdc-microservice/README.md

 }
 ```

-These tests are executed as part of the `gradle build`.
-If they fail, the build will fail in the usual way.
+You can see that the code produced by the code generator mimics the Groovy contract that we had defined earlier.
+These tests are executed as part of the `build` process.
+If the tests fail, the build will fail in the usual way.

 ### Exporting the contracts